tkhamez/neucore/doc/API.md

 #### watchlist-manager

 Allows a player to edit exemptions and settings of a watch list to which they have access.
+This role is assigned automatically based on group membership.

 Alliance API
 - List all alliances. `GET /user/alliance/all`